ethz-asl/voxgraph/README.md

 Voxgraph is a globally consistent volumetric mapping framework.
 It represents the world as a collection of Signed Distance Function submaps, which it aligns through pose graph optimization.
 Each submap is based on [voxblox](https://github.com/ethz-asl/voxblox) and the collection itself is managed using [c-blox](https://github.com/ethz-asl/cblox).

 Local consistency is maintained through registration constraints between overlapping submap pairs.
 The computational cost of these constraints is significantly reduced by directly exploiting the underlying Signed Distance Function representation of the submaps.
-This makes it possible to globally optimize maps with hundreds of overlapping submap pair constraints, in a matter of seconds even on computationally constrained platforms.
+This makes it possible to globally optimize maps with hundreds of overlapping submap pair constraints, in a matter of seconds, even on computationally constrained platforms.

 Global consistency can be achieved by adding absolute pose or loop closure constraints to the pose graph.
 We expect to provide an internal mechanism in voxgraph to detect global loop closures in the future.
 In the meantime, an interface to add loop closures from external sources is provided through a ROS topic.
 Absolute pose constraints are mostly implemented, but this work has not yet been completed since we don't have a direct use-case for them.
 Please create a [GitHub issue](https://github.com/ethz-asl/voxgraph/issues) if you would like to use them.
 Of course, [pull requests](https://github.com/ethz-asl/voxgraph/pulls) are even more welcome.